confluentinc/gcp-flink-cflt-genai-quickstart/README.md

 ## FAQ
 ### When I run destroy.sh I encounter **gcp reauth needed** error.
 How can I solve this problem?
-Because of the timeout of your credentials gcloud needs to be reauthenticated.
+The credentials associated with the session have expired due to a timeout.
-This function is not enabled while you have an existing .config file.
+Reauthentication is not enabled while you have an existing **.config** file.
-Try both .config files under **root** and **/services** directory.
+Try deleting both **.config** files under `root` and `/services` directory.

 ### Where can I see my deployed kstreams apps?